Hollow feet: your feet deserve the best support

 A hollow foot, also known as pes cavus, is a foot deformity in which the natural longitudinal arch of your foot is excessively pronounced.
 In contrast to a normal foot, where the arch of the foot distributes the weight evenly, in a hollow foot the pressure is mainly on the heel and forefoot.
 The metatarsal arch is strongly arched upwards and barely or not at all touches the ground when standing or walking.
 This deformity can be congenital or develop over the course of a lifetime.
 Congenital forms are often genetic and become apparent in childhood.
 Acquired hollow feet, on the other hand, can be triggered by various causes, such as injuries like bone fractures that affect the arch of the foot or neurological diseases that weaken the nervous system and therefore the foot muscles.
 Overloading and chronic incorrect loading can also favour the development of a hollow foot.
 The main problem with a hollow foot is the uneven distribution of pressure: while normal feet distribute the body weight evenly over the entire sole of the foot, certain areas of the foot are subjected to excessive strain in the case of a hollow foot.
 This can lead to a variety of complaints, including pain at the pressure points, calluses, recurring pressure points and, in severe cases, incorrect loading of the knees, hips and back.
 The external characteristics of a hollow foot are often easily recognisable: the back of the foot is noticeably arched upwards and large parts of the metatarsus are often missing in barefoot impressions.
 A tendency towards unstable movements or frequent twisting of the foot can also be a sign of a hollow foot.
 Although a hollow foot may initially appear to be an isolated problem, it is closely linked to the overall health of your musculoskeletal system.
 Early recognition and targeted measures can help to prevent long-term complaints.

-How do you recognise a hollow foot?
+How can you recognise a hollow foot?

-Recognising and treating effects on health and quality of life
+Effects on health and quality of life

 MERINO RUNNERS